 - In addition, fennel bulb contains moderate levels of water-soluble vitamin, vitamin-C. 100 g of fresh bulbs provide 12 mg or 20% of vitamin C. Vitamin C helps the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
 Further, it has small amounts of vitamin A.

 - The bulbs have very good levels of heart-friendly electrolyte, potassium.
 100 g provides 414 mg or 9% of daily-recommended levels.
 Potassium is an important electrolyte inside the cell.
 It helps reduce blood pressure and rate of heartbeats by countering effects of sodium.
 Fennel also contains small amounts of minerals such as copper, iron, calcium, magnesium, manganese, zinc, and selenium.

-I hope I did not bore you too much with the above long information on fennel.
-It is very possible to think that fennel is too expensive to buy.
-If you make the sacrifice once in a while you are only doing a good deed to your health and body.
-We all want to eat healthy and it is unfortunate that many foods that will make us healthier are expensive.
+I hope I did not bore you too much with the above-extended information on fennel.
+It is possible to think that fennel is too expensive to buy.
+If you make the sacrifice once in a while, you are only doing a good deed for your health and body.
+We all want to eat healthily; unfortunately, many foods that will make us healthier are expensive.
 The best advice I can give is to shop around.
-We do it for clothing, electronics etc.… why not do it for healthy foods.
+We do it for clothing, electronics, etc. why not do it for healthy foods?